-Thanks to generous funding from the Community Foundation of Whistler, SSISC has been offering the Invasive-free Certification program since 2010.
-It all began at a horticulture forum hosted by SSISC, where industry feedback revealed a lack of education on invasive species and their significant threats – some of which include reducing property value.
+Thanks to generous funding from the Whistler Community Foundation, SSISC has been offering the Invasive-free Certification program since 2010.
+It all began at a horticulture forum hosted by SSISC, where industry feedback revealed a lack of education on invasive species and their significant threats.

-- Species recognition and procurement practices – ensuring products purchased/grown are not invasive.
+- Species identification – ensuring products purchased and grown are not invasive.

 - Site & species-appropriate control methods – understanding the most current and effective strategies.